ccxt/ccxt/wiki/Manual.md

 Trading strategies require fresh up-to-date information for technical analysis, indicators and signals.
 Building a speculative trading strategy based on the OHLCV candles received from the exchange may have critical drawbacks.
 Developers should account for the details explained in this section to build successful bots.

+First and foremost, when using CCXT you're talking to the exchanges directly.
+CCXT is not a server, nor a service, it's a software library.
+All data that you are getting with CCXT is received directly from the exchanges first-hand.

 The exchanges usually provide two categories of public market data:

 1. Fast primary first-order data that includes real time orderbooks and trades or fills